Aditya-Jha2002/quora_question_similarity/README.md

-quesimiliarity
+quora_question_similiarity
 ==============================

-Creates a Machine Learning and Natural Language Processing based model, and serves it up via FastA.
+Creates a Machine Learning and Natural Language Processing based model, and serves it up via FastAPI.
 The API takes 2 questions as input, and returns it's similarity score

 Project Organization
 ------------